rubygarage/rubygarage.github.com/slides/metaprogramming.markdown

       # That is correct, I just turned addition into subtraction
 ```

-Monkey patching is a practice which involves substituting the pillars of an house: if you're not very careful in what
+Monkey patching is a practice which involves substituting the pillars of a house: if you're not very careful in what
 you substitute, the whole building will collapse over your remains.
 Moreover, you may take down some underground
 stations full of people as well as a side-effect.